How Much Do Accent Coaches Charge? Pricing and Rates for Accent Training Services

 Many clients seeking accent training are professionals who want to improve communication for situations such as:

+Accent coaching often focuses on professional communication skills that can positively influence a client’s career.
 For many instructors, this is what makes accent coaching both rewarding and sustainable as a professional service.

 3 Pricing Mistakes New Accent Coaches Often Make

-- Charging Hourly Without Offering a Program
+1. Charging Hourly Without Offering a Program

-- Copying Prices from Tutoring Platforms
+1. Copying Prices from Tutoring Platforms

 Large online teaching platforms often encourage lower hourly rates because instructors compete globally and the platform takes a percentage of earnings.
+High volume at lower rates is usually the goal.

-Private accent coaching is very different.
+Offering private accent coaching independently is very different.

-- Waiting Too Long to Raise Rates
+1. Waiting Too Long to Raise Rates

-Many instructors start with lower rates while building experience.
+Some instructors start with lower rates while building experience.
 That’s completely normal.

 But sometimes instructors remain at those rates longer than necessary.

-Many accent coaches gradually move from:
+It is common for accent coaches to gradually move from:

 $60 → $75 → $100+ per session

-How New Accent Coaches Often Start
+How New Accent Coaches Often Start Out

-• refine their teaching frameworks
+• Refine their teaching frameworks

-• gradually increase their rates
+• Increase their rates

 Why Structure Makes Pricing Easier